Reviews You Can Rely On

 Ease of Use

 Ease of use is where the many products in the AnkerMake lineup really shine, and the M5C is among the easiest-to-use options that we have tested.
-If anyone remembers the early days of hobbyist-level printers (circa 2012), you will appreciate the improvement in this area.
+If anyone remembers the early days of hobbyist-level printers (circa 2012), you will appreciate the vast improvements in this area.
 To put it lightly, it was a constant struggle to keep those things in working order.
-I myself, your humble author, spent untold hours tearing down and rebuilding his studio's dual Makerbots to the point of questioning my sanity.
+We remember spending untold hours tearing down and rebuilding dual Makerbots to the point of questioning our sanity.
 Luckily, those days are long in the past.

-Setup time out of the box is a mere 14 minutes, and most of that is running through the software and app installation.
-The printer itself builds so fast you can start and finish it at lunch, between bites of your tuna melt sandwich.
+The M5C's setup time out of the box is a mere 14 minutes, and most of that is spent running through the software and app installation.
+The printer itself can be assembled so quickly that you can start and finish it at lunch.
 The gantry arrives in one piece and secures to the base with a couple of screws.
 Same story with the filament roll arm.
-No tensioning of belts or other fiddling around is needed.
+No belt tensioning or other fiddling is needed.
 The unit even has a sweet auto-bed leveling feature.

 Setup is a breeze.